How to Avoid Traffic Tickets

-Although the best advice for avoiding traffic tickets is always to drive within the law, it often happens that even law abiding drivers receive tickets.
-Driving within the speed limit is not a guarantee that you will be free from traffic tickets.
-Besides paying the ticket off, these little slips of paper can lead to other problems, like higher insurance rates, points on one's license, and anxiety.
-So, it's always best to avoid them.
-What follows are some tips that may help you in avoiding traffic tickets.
+Although the best advice for avoiding traffic tickets is always to drive within the law, it often happens that even law-abiding drivers receive tickets.
+Besides the actual cost of paying the fine, these little slips of paper can lead to other problems, such as higher insurance rates, points on your driver's license, and anxiety.
+This article provides some tips on how to avoid traffic tickets.

 See the Highway Patrol

 The best way to be able to spot the police is to ensure that you have good visibility from your car.
-You can do this by cleaning all your windows whenever you fill up at a gas station, and wiping down your mirrors, as well.
-If you have large stickers on any of your windows, it may be a good idea to remove them.
-Also, be sure to occasionally check your rearview mirror for excessive vibration.
-If your rearview mirror is excessively vibrating, you may be losing visibility out of the back of your car.
-This problem can be remedied by adjusting your mirror, checking the suspension on your car, or making sure the wheels are in balance.
+You can do this by cleaning your windows whenever you fill up at a gas station, and wiping down your mirrors as well.
+If you have any large stickers on any of your windows, it may be a good idea to remove them.
+Also, be sure to occasionally check your rearview mirror for excessive vibration because if your rearview mirror is excessively vibrating, you may be losing visibility out of the back of your car.
+This problem is easily remedied by checking the suspension on your car or making sure the wheels are in balance.

 Recognize Highway Patrol Vehicles

-It is a good idea to learn how to spot highway patrol cars, whether they are driving around you or parked on the side of the road.
-Highway patrol cars are typically large sedans with siren lights mounted on the top and/or sides of the car..
-However, many highway patrol jurisdictions employ patrol cars that have smaller, sleeker profiles.
-In addition, the lights that are routinely mounted on the tops of vehicles are now mounted inside of the car near the windows.
-In other words, it is not always easy to spot a highway patrol car.
+It's a good idea to learn how to spot highway patrol cars, whether they are driving around or parked on the side of the road.
+Highway patrol cars are typically sedans with siren lights mounted on the top and/or sides of the car; however, many highway patrol jurisdictions employ patrol cars that have smaller, sleeker profiles as well.
+In addition, the lights that are routinely mounted on the tops of vehicles are now mounted inside of the car, near the windows.
+In other words, it's not always easy to spot a highway patrol car.

 Highway patrol cars often wait for speeders near highway on-ramps.
-When driving through an overpass followed by an on-ramp, it is always a good idea to look around for any parked cars, check your speed, and drive safely.
-In addition, highway patrol cars often work in teams, with one car checking speeds using a radar gun while parked on the overpass, and another car waiting issue a traffic ticket.
-As a result, it is always a good idea to be aware for cars that are not moving on an overpass.
+When driving through an overpass followed by an on-ramp, it's always a good idea to look around for any parked cars, check your speed, and drive safely.
+In addition, highway patrol often work in teams, with one car checking speeds using a radar gun while parked on the overpass, and another car waiting to issue a traffic ticket.
+As a result, it's always a good idea to be aware of cars that are not moving on an overpass.

-Remember that highway patrol officers will almost always know the road better than you will, as it is their job to drive it almost every day.
-Because of this, the highway patrol usually has the upper hand in giving out speeding tickets.
-Bear in mind that you may receive a ticket from a highway patrol car that is driving in your opposite direction.
-With their powerful engines, it's easy for them to make a U-turn and catch up to you if they think that you are breaking the law.
-Another highway patrol tactic is to use pace cars on service roads to see if the cars are speeding.
+Bear in mind that you may receive a ticket from highway patrol cars that are driving in the opposite direction because with their powerful engines, it's easy for them to make a U-turn and catch up to you if they think you're breaking the law.
+Another highway patrol tactic is to use pace cars on service roads to see if there are speeding cars.

 Highway Patrol Motorcycles and Airplanes

-The highway patrol does not only use cars.
-These law enforcement agencies regularly use motorcycles and airplanes, as well.
+In addition to cars, the highway patrol also often uses motorcycles and airplanes.
 Highway patrol motorcycles can usually be recognized by their large size and rear radio-antenna.
-In addition, most law enforcement motorcycles are designed to have the rider sitting upright, so you don't have to worry about sport bikes where the rider is leaning forward.
+In addition, most of these motorcycles are designed to have the rider sitting upright, so you don't have to worry about sport bikes where the rider is leaning forward.

 Don't Get Noticed

-One of the best ways to avoid a speeding ticket or other kind of traffic ticket is to avoid getting noticed while you're on the road.
-Be sure not to call attention to your car or your driving.
-To this end, you can:
+One of the best ways to avoid a traffic tickets is to avoid getting noticed while you're on the road.
+To avoid notice, you can:

-- Do not flash your headlights at drivers that are moving more slowly than you unless you are sure that you are driving within the speed limit.
-By flashing your lights at slower drivers while speeding in the fast lane, you call attention to yourself.
+- Avoid flashing your headlights at drivers that are driving more slowly than you unless you're sure that you're driving within the speed limit.

 - Only drive in the left lane when passing slower vehicles.
-Some states even prohibit driving in the left lane except for passing.
+Some states even prohibit driving in the left lane except for when passing other cars.

-- Try to avoid any extra additions to your car that may bring attention.
-These can include things like extra large spoilers, oversized wheels and lighted under-carriages.
+- Avoid additions to your car that may bring attention, such as extra large spoilers, oversized wheels, and lighted under-carriages.

-- Avoid bumper stickers, unless you can be sure that they won't offend.
-Even simple bumper stickers that support you favorite sports team may offend an officer.
+- Avoid bumper stickers, unless you're sure they aren't offensive.
+Even a simple bumper sticker that supports your favorite sports team may offend an officer.

 - Keep a clean, good looking car.
-If your car is dirty, dented and generally looking shabby, the officer may be more inclined to keep a closer eye on you and issue a ticket.
-In addition, repairing cracked windows is a good idea, not only for making you less noticeable, but also for your safety while on the road.
+If your car looks shabby, an officer may be more inclined to keep a closer eye on you and issue a ticket.
+You should also make sure your registration tags are always current.